mmogi03/Performance_Variability_of_Ampere_and_Hopper_GPUs_SC25_Artifact/SC25_vista/README.md

-# Micro-benchmarks, Timestamp Experiment, and Temporal Analysis on TACC Vista (NVIDIA's GH200s)
+# Microbenchmarks, Timestamp Experiment, and Temporal Analysis on TACC Vista (NVIDIA's GH200s)

 For TACC Vista, our analysis consists of three experiments: micro-benchmarking, timestamp experiment, and temporal analysis.

-## Micro-benchmarks
+## Microbenchmarks

 ### Experiment Overview and Directory Structure

 The micro-benchmark experiment utilizes cuBLAS level 1, 2, and 3 API calls to perform matrix-matrix (both on Tensor Cores and CUDA Cores), matrix-vector (CUDA Cores), and vector-scalar (CUDA Cores) kernel operations with different data types (BF16, FP16, FP32, FP64, and FP8).
 On Vista, we ran it as a single-GPU application (per node) using NVIDIA's GH200 Superchips and allowed the application to run to completion.

-For compiling and launching the full experiment on NVIDIA GPUs, please see section [Compile and Run Micro-benchmarks](#compile-and-run-microbenchmarks).
+For compiling and launching the full experiment on NVIDIA GPUs, please see section [Compile and Run Microbenchmarks](#compile-and-run-microbenchmarks).
 Below is an overview of this directory.
 ```
 ├── matrix-matrix
     ├── BF16/src/main.cu